thingsboard/thingsboard.github.io/_includes/docs/samples/analytics/ollama.md

 - **HTTP Basic Authentication** (username and password)
 - **Bearer Token Authentication** (a secret API key)

 Both services, Ollama and Nginx, will be deployed together as containers using Docker Compose.
 The goal is not to provide a production-grade solution, but rather to illustrate the concept and provide a simple, working starting point for further experimentation and implementation.
+This guide uses the standard Ollama Docker image without GPU acceleration to keep the setup straightforward - you can add GPU support later to significantly improve inference performance.

 {% capture https_warning %}
 After completing this guide, we **strongly recommend** securing your [Nginx proxy with HTTPS](https://nginx.org/en/docs/http/configuring_https_servers.html){:target="_blank"}